-However, watching the discussion on this topic make me feel rather uncomfortable.
+However, reading the discussion on this topic makes me feel uncomfortable.
 Sidestepping the question of whether autism can be converted into Neurotypicalism, there are other issues:

 1) The medical model of disability stating that autism is a defect/disorder is central to this issue.
-Obviously, autism is the villain here and not a hero as the neurodiversity model would suppose.
-How many of us will still say that those with special needs are differently-abled if the option for a magic wand can miraculously remove these special needs?
+Autism is the villain here and not a hero as the neurodiversity model would suppose.
+How many of us will still champion diversity if we have a magic wand that can miraculously remove disabilities?
 How many autistics will still be proud of autism if they can instantly convert to being NeuroTypical by taking a magical pill?

-2) Autism is not a set of behaviors.
-This misconception is based on the concept of behavioral psychology, which posits that only observed behavior is real.
-The diagnosis of autism is currently built on the observation of certain patterns of behaviors, so if the autistic does not exhibit behaviors used to diagnose autism (at least in public), then he/she should automatically lose his/her diagnosis.
+2) Autism is not a set of behaviours.
+This misconception is based on the concept of behavioural psychology, which posits that only observed behaviour is real.
+The diagnosis of autism is currently built on the observation of certain patterns of behaviours, so if autistics do not exhibit behaviours used to diagnose autism (at least in public), then they should automatically lose their diagnosis.

 This is confusing the map for the territory or thinking that the tail is wagging the dog.
-It is the different way that autistic minds work that generate different behaviors, not the other way around.
-The fact that someone is able to behave like a NeuroTypical does not make him/her a NeuroTypical; it makes him/her an actor/actress.
+It is the different way that autistic minds work that generate different behaviours, not the other way around.
+The fact that someone can behave like a NeuroTypical does not make them a NeuroTypical; it makes them actors.

-4) If the autistic has previously claimed insurance benefits or special accommodations for autism (e.g. military service exemption), then losing their diagnosis may complicate matters.
-Did this youth really have autism, or did he acquire the label of autism only to evade the duties of serving his nation?
-People may start asking questions about the integrity of the people who change their diagnosis for their personal benefit or convenience.
+4) If the autistic has previously claimed insurance benefits or special accommodations for autism (e.g. military service exemption), then losing the diagnosis may complicate matters.
+Did this youth have autism, or did he merely acquire the label of autism to evade the duties of serving his nation?
+People may start asking questions about the integrity of the people who change their diagnosis for their benefit or convenience.

 5) Getting and then losing diagnostic labels easily raises serious ethical issues.
-At the very least, these call into question the integrity of the psychiatric profession and add fuel to the fire to the theory of conspiracy theorists that psychiatric professionals invented the invisible disability labels for their personal profit.
+At the very least, these call into question the integrity of the psychiatric profession and fuel conspiracy theories that psychiatric professionals invented invisible disability labels for profit.